 We had the privilege of seeing many new designers this year that might have a place in our boutique one day.
 We saw Gotti, which is this architecturally-cool Swiss line with a 3-D printing option and an outstanding rimless selection.
 Plus, their booth in Javits was a cool shipping container that they had painted bright white and had its own seating, tables, and coffee bar.
 It seems that shippijacquesmariemage.com/home/” target=”_blank” rel=”noopener noreferrer”>Jacques Marie Mage is one of our more recent luxury acquisitions, and we got to visit with them at the International Vision Expo for a more detailed viewing at Javits.

 I am totally in love with the design, the feel, the rivets, the zyls, the hinges, the faceted details of this beautifully handcrafted line.
 This product is the epitome of what Eclectic Eye is about, and we look forward to their official launch in May 2018.
 We received it in about four weeks ago and are already seeing it fly off the shelves with price ranges from $500 to $1,300 retail.
 It is simply stunning.
 Check out the case that the designer hand made out of a frog in red.
 What?
 Craziness.
 This level of creativity is so exciting to us.
 Jacques Marie Mage is based in Hollywood, California, but Jerome, the designer and creator, is from France.
-The frames also arrive in exceptional packaging, including a luxurious leather case, oxblood silk box and matching fine cleaning cloth.
+The frames also arrive in exceptional packaging, including luxury custom boxes, a leather case, oxblood silk box and matching fine cleaning cloth.
 This small-batch collection reflects the attention-to-detail that we expect and are thrilled to exclusively offer in our area.

 We also saw a beautiful line called Kaboraum during the International Vision Expo.
 This product floats the line between steam punk and classic.
 It’s almost angry and antagonistic, while providing a beautiful fit and ehtheral feel.
 The designer calls the frames masks, which I find interesting.
 It was founded in Berlin and has a very exclusive feel.